How a Bill becomes a Law

 - Amend the bill and return it to the General Assembly for approval.

-- Veto the bill and return it to the General Assembly, where the House of Representatives and the Senate may override the Governor’s veto by a two-third vote of both chambers.
+- Veto the bill and return it to the General Assembly, where the House of Representatives and the Senate may override the Governor’s veto with a simple majority vote of both chambers.

 - Take no action and the bill becomes a law without his signature.